 Workers need to be classed as employed or self-employed for tax purposes.
-If a contractor is deemed to be inside IR35, as the client, you must deduct employees’ National Insurance contributions (NICs) and income tax from their fee, as well as pay the additional cost of employers’ NICs.
+If a contractor is deemed to be employed, known as ‘inside IR35′, as the client, you must operate PAYE, deducting tax and employees’ NICs from their fees, and also paying employers’ NICs on their fees.

-If you’re classed as a small business, responsibility for determining the IR35 status of a contractor remains with the PSC and you don’t have to worry about the upcoming changes.
+If you are classed as a small business, responsibility for determining the IR35 status of a contractor remains with the PSC and you don’t have to worry about the upcoming changes.

 Preparing for the IR35 changes

-If the IR35 changes are applicable to your business, below is a handy guide detailing what to do next so you can ensure you’re compliant with the new rules.
+If the IR35 changes are applicable to your business, below is a handy guide detailing what to do next to help you keep compliant.

-1. Decide the employment status of your workers
+1. Determine the employment status of your workers

 The first step is to conduct a full review of all your staff and contractors so you can identify who will be affected by the new rules.